Enigmatic-Smile/docs/reimbursement.md

 }
 ```

-### Low Balance Notification
+<h3 id="low-balance-notification">Low Balance Notification</h3>

-When a currency balance drops to 25% of the balance amount you had on your last purchase, `lowCreditsNotificationSent` is set to true and the following actions are then triggered:
+When a currency balance drops to _25%_ of the balance amount you had on your last purchase, `lowCreditsNotificationSent` is set to true and the following actions are then triggered:

-- `credits.balance.low` webhook is sent;

 - notification email is sent to account users emails;

-- dashboard notification is shown.
+- dashboard notification is shown;

+- `credits.balance.low` webhook is sent if you are listening on your end.
+Read below on how to set it up.

 ### Low Balance Webhook

-The credits.balance.low webhook notifies on the Low Balance Notification event that happens when the credits balance is running low.
-Use this webhook to automate credit purchases on your end without the risk of service disruption due to insufficient balance.
-See the example below with the webhook object triggered by the low USD balance:

-### Low Balance Webhook

-The `credits.balance.low` webhook notifies on the _Low Balance Notification_ event that happens when the credits balance is running low.
+The `credits.balance.low `webhook notifies on the _[Low Balance Notification](https://fidel.uk/docs/reimbursement/#low-balance-notification)_ event that happens when the credits balance is running low.
 Use this webhook to automate credit purchases on your end without the risk of service disruption due to insufficient balance.
 See the example below with the webhook object triggered by the low USD balance:

 ```json
 {